nucleome/docs/source/session.rst

 First, we provide a session management tool to help users to manage multiple sessions of saved views of Nucleome Browser.
 Each session contains the layout of panels in a web tab, configurations of tracks in each panel, and information about custom data loaded from the local data server.
 You can use saved sessions as a future reference or share them with your colleagues.
-We also provide panel space widget to manage individual panel.
+We also provide a panel space widget to manage individual panels.
-It helps users to quickly combine panels saved in the panel space and produce new visualization layout.
+It helps users to quickly combine panels saved in the panel space and produce a new visualization layout.

 Create a session to local